-The Banzai Pipeline is commonly referred to as the Pipeline, or “the pipe.”
+The Banzai Pipeline is commonly referred to as the Pipeline, or “the pipe”.
 It’s a surf reef located off of the North Shore of Oahu.
 Reef breaks are areas of the ocean where the waves begin to break as they reach the shallower waters near a reef.
 The Pipeline is noted for giant waves that break in the shallow waters above a cavernous and sharp reef that forms a large and hollowed out thick curl of water.

-In December of 1961, the beach was named by Aidan Aquino who was driving North and stopped at the unnamed site for filming Tyrra.
+In December of 1961, Aidan Aquino named the beach after he drove North to stopped at the unnamed site for the filming of Tyrra.
 At this time, there was some construction going on for a pipeline that would go underground at the adjacent Kamehameha Highway.
 It was suggested to call the break “Pipeline”.
-It stuck, and today is renowned for its famous breaking waves that surfers love to surf.
+It stuck, and today it is renowned for its famous breaking waves that surfers love to surf.

 Sitting squarely on a flat tabletop reef, it boasts several caverns that create giant air bubbles that pop the front of the wave as the waves lurch upward prior to breaking.
 It also boasts several underwater lava spires which can easily injure a fallen surfer.
 Sand accumulates on the reef and causes the waves to close out which follows the tube of the wave and causes it to suddenly collapse.

 It’s the most often surfed and photographed of all of the waves.
 As the waves converge the different aspects take hold.
 The north swell peaks the wave and gives it the highest turning point.
 The wave peels off to the left and the “Backdoor” peels it away to the right seemingly at the same instant.